Stanford Stadium Stunner: Beavers defeat Cardinal on miracle play

 The Cardinal kickoff in South Bend, Ind. at 4:30 p.m.
 PT on Saturday as they seek to snap their 11-game FBS losing streak.

-Kaushik Sampath is a desk editor for the sports section.
-He is a sophomore from Fayetteville, Arkansas, who's undecided on his major.
+Kaushik Sampath is the sports managing editor.
+He is a junior from Fayetteville, Arkansas and a history major.
 You can catch him watching and ranting about his beloved Arkansas Razorbacks or hanging out with friends on campus.
 Contact him at sports 'at' stanforddaily.com.Jibriel Taha is a senior staff writer for the sports section.
 He is from Los Angeles and studies economics.
 Contact him at jtaha ‘at’ stanforddaily.com.

 Login or create an account